-On hearing of informations laid under this Act, Magistráte may require production of books and documents.
+On hearing of informations laid under this Act, Magistrate may require production of books and documents.

-9. (1) In any proceedings under this Act the Magistrate, in addition to any powers that he may have under the Justices of the Peace Act, 1927, in the exercise of his jurisdiction as a Justice of the Peace, shall have all the powers that he would have if, in exercising jurisdiction under this Act, he were exercising his civil jurisdiction as a Magistrate under the Magistrates' Courts Act, 1928.

-(2) In particular, and without limiting the operation of the last preceding subsection, the Magistrate may 10 require any person to produce any books or other documents relative to the subject-matter of the proceedings, or to permit any person nominated by the Magistrate in that behalf to inspect and to make copies of or extracts from any such books or documents.

-(3) Any information obtained by any person in the course of the examination of any books or documents in accordance with the foregoing provisions of this section shall be treated by him as confidential except for the purposes of the proceedings.
-On application made 20 by or on behalf of the defendant during the course of the proceedings or at any time thereafter, the Magistrate, if he is satisfied that the publication of any information produced to the Court or of any evidence given in the course of the proceedings would be unduly detrimental 25 to the defendant in the conduct of his business, may make an order prohibiting the publication of any such information or evidence.

-(4) Any person who divulges or publishes any information or evidence contrary to the provisions of 30 the last preceding subsection shall be guilty of contempt of Court, and shall be punishable accordingly.
+- 8. Any prosecution for an offence against this Act may be instituted at any time within three years after the commission of the offence. - 9.
+(1) In any proceedings under this Act the Magistrate, in addition to any powers that he may have 5 under the Justices of the Peace Act, 1927, in the exercise of his jurisdiction as a Justice of the Peace, shall have all the powers that he would have if, in exercising jurisdiction under this Act, he were exercising his civil jurisdiction as a Magistrate under the Magistrates' 10 Courts Act, 1928. - (2) In particular, and without limiting the operation of the last preceding subsection, the Magistrate may require any person to produce any books or other documents relative to the subject-matter of the 15 proceedings, or to permit any person nominated by the Magistrate in that behalf to inspect and to make copies of or extracts from any such books or documents. - (3) Any information obtained by any person in the course of the examination of any books or documents 20 in accordance with the foregoing provisions of this section shall be treated by him as confidential except for the purposes of the proceedings.
+On application made by or on behalf of the defendant during the course of the proceedings or at any time thereafter, the Magistrate, 25 if he is satisfied that the publication of any information produced to the Court or of any evidence given in the course of the proceedings would be unduly detrimental to the defendant in the conduct of his business, may make an order prohibiting the publication of any such 30 information or evidence. - (4) Every person shall be guilty of contempt of Court, and shall be punishable accordingly, and shall also be liable on summary conviction to a fine of one hundred pounds, who fails to comply with any order made by the 35 Magistrate for the purposes of this section, or who refuses to permit the inspection of any books or documents or the making of any copies thereof or extracts therefrom, or who divulges or publishes any information or evidence contrary to the provisions of this section.
+40

-10. In any proceedings for an offence against this Act the Magistrate may, in proof of any fact in issue, admit and accept as sufficient such evidence as he thinks 35 fit, whether such evidence would be legally admissible in other proceedings or not.
+10. In any proceedings for an offence against this Act the Magistrate may, in proof of any fact in issue, admit and accept as sufficient such evidence as he thinks fit, whether such evidence would be legally admissible in other proceedings or not.